swfiua/gotu/docs/milkyway.rst

 Good news: No need for dark matter.

-Bad news: Sagittarius A* is too small to drive the Milky Way.
+Bad news: Sagittarius A* is too small to drive the Milky Way!

+Shows that the Sciama Principle can explain galactic rotation curves without need for dark matter.

 Colin Rourke proposes de Sitter space as a space-time which exhibits redshift, but has no overall expansion.

-Shows that the Sciama Principle can explain galactici rotation curves without need for dark matter.

 .. image:: images/cpr.jpg